andreaezquerro04-png/Creative-Translation-with-AI/README.md

 **Creative translation (AI):**
 *"La noche murmuraba confidencias que solo la luna sabía proteger."*

-Results
-Examples of generated translations are included in the `/results` folder.

 Author
 Project created by **[Andrea Ezquerro]**, as part of my AI and Data Science portfolio